Intrenion/Milcraft/doctrine/the-arms-of-the-future.md

 Set priorities from likely battlefield problems and test complete solutions in realistic exercises.

 **Outcome**
-New technology becomes usable combat capability instead of isolated equipment.
+New technology becomes a usable combat capability instead of isolated equipment.

 Chapter: The continuation of policy - Priorities in transformation